SAIC-iSmart-API/saic-python-mqtt-gateway/README.md

 # SAIC MQTT Gateway

-A service that queries the data from a MG iSMART account and publishes the data over MQTT.
+A service that queries the data from an MG iSMART account and publishes the data over MQTT.

 MG iSMART is the connectivity system in your MG car (MG5 MG4, ZS...).

-The implementation is based on the findings from the [SAIC-API Documentation](https://github.com/tosate/SAIC-API-Documentation) project.
+The implementation is based on the findings from the [SAIC-iSmart-API Documentation](https://github.com/SAIC-iSmart-API/documentation) project.

 ## Prerequisites